benjaminhuanghuang/react-thunk-study/_notes/thunk.md

-By default, Redux action creators don’t support asynchronous actions like fetching data, so here’s where we utilise Redux Thunk.
+By default, Redux action creators don’t support asynchronous actions like fetching data.

 Thunk allows you to write action creators that **return a function instead of an action**.

 The inner function can receive the store methods dispatch and getState as parameters, but we'll just use dispatch.